 When you've mastered the To-Do list you might like to consider the To-Done List.
 This is really good fun and useful to boot.
-When you're old(ish) and distracted and own-working like me, it's infuriatingly easy to repeat things you've already completed.
+When you're distracted and own-working like me, it's infuriatingly easy to repeat things you've already done.
 Stop this by:

-remembering to add jobs the To-Do list in the first place
+Remembering to add things to the To-Do list in the first place

-crossing each off the To-Do when you've done it (pleased sigh)
+Crossing each off the To-Do when you've done it

-A To-Done list is a quick and easy way to document and appreciate everything you've accomplished in a day/week/month or whatever.
+A To-Done list is a quick and easy way to document and appreciate everything you've accomplished in a day/week/month.
 Kept in a diary, it's an instantly accessible, useful and satisfying record of your work output (you'll find it's quite high).
-Some people even prefer to record all of their work after the event in To-Done lists, rather than beforehand in To-Do Lists.
+Some people prefer to record all of their work after the event in To-Done lists, rather than beforehand in To-Do Lists.
 Exciting isn't it.

-Remember though, you manage your lists.
+Remember, you manage your lists.
 It shouldn't be the other way round.
-Don't become a list slave, creating endless streams of impossible to complete tasks just for the sake of it, beating yourself up for your lack of efficiency when you inevitably fail strike off the last item.
-Lists are there to alleviate fretting, not add to the confusion, so know when to stop.
+Don't become a list slave, creating endless streams of impossible to complete tasks just for the sake of it, beating yourself up for your lack of efficiency when you inevitably fail to strike off the last item.
+Lists are there to alleviate anxiety, not add to the confusion, so know when to stop.

 Keep lists short and the point.
 Set a specific time and date to deal with them; this is important.
-The things you list are not minor or ancillary to your 'proper' work - to be fitted in as and when - they are your work, so respect them as such by allocating sufficient time and headspace for their completion.
+The things you list are not minor or ancillary to your 'proper' work - to be fitted in as and when - they are your work, so respect them as such by allocating resources and headspace to do them.